darmado/darmado/README.md

 ## 🇺🇸  [OffensiveOps | Security Workflows](https://x.com/darmad0)
-Self-taught, with ten years of hands-on work in TAO _(LATAM gov)_, adversary emulation, assumed breach, purple teaming, AppSec, and five years of security engineering and analyst work.
+Self-taught, fifteen years in the industry with hands-on work in offensive ops and security engineering work.

-I like to build flexible, modular, interoperable tools that bolt onto security ecosystems, are easy to manage, and promote technical feedback loops.

 _Help protect innovators, the community, and startups from patent trolls.
 Use the Apache 2.0 License._